Thursday, August 22, 2013

 - OBIEE, an enterprise grade business intelligence tool, and

 - Perspectives, a commercial visualization tool from Tom Sawyer.

-Zhe Wu is a Consultant Member of Technical Staff working on semantic technologies in Oracle headquarters in Redwood City, CA. He leads the development of the inference engine for W3C RDFS/SKOS/OWL in the database, Java APIs for Oracle RDF Semantic Graph, and RDF triple-level security.
-As an Oracle representative, he has been an active participant and contributor in the W3C OWL (OWL 2) working group.
-He has previously served as a member of the program committee for ESWC 2011, OrdRing 2011, ISWC 2010-2012, RR 2010, OWLED 2008-2013.
+Zhe Wu is an architect working on semantic and graph technologies in Oracle USA.
+He leads the design and development of the inference engine for W3C RDFS/SKOS/OWL in the database, Java APIs for RDF Semantic Graph, RDF triple-level security, SQL-based graph analytics, RDF Graph for Oracle NoSQL Datatabase and more.
+As an Oracle representative, he has participated in the W3C OWL 2 and RDF working groups.
+He has previously served as a member of the program committee for ESWC 2011, OrdRing 2013, ISWC 2010-2013, RR 2010, OWLED 2008-2013.
 Zhe has served as co-chair for JIST 2011 and he has served on the editorial board of SWJ 2010 (special issue on real-world applications of OWL).
-He has also served on UDDI standard specification technical committee from 2003 to 2005.
+He has also served on UDDI standard committee from 2003 to 2005.
 Zhe received his PhD in computer science from the University of Illinois at Urbana-Champaign in 2001.
 He received his BE from the Special Class for Gifted Young, University of Science & Technology of China in 1996.